chef/automate/components/docs-chef-io/content/automate/ha_troubleshooting.md

 ## Issues and Solutions

-### Post Automate HA deployment, if chef-server service is in critical state.
+### Post Automate HA deployment if `chef-server` Service is in a Critical State
-- Run the command on Automate HA chef-server node `journalctl --follow --unit chef-automate` if gettign an 500 internal server error with data-collector endpoint, it means that Chef Infra Server not able to communicate to the Chef Automate data-collector endpoint

-  ssh to the Automate HA Chef Infra Server, and get token and automate-lb-url from the config. run `chef-automate config show` go get the config.
+- Run the command on Automate HA chef-server node `journalctl --follow --unit chef-automate` if getting a 500 internal server error with the data-collector endpoint, it means that Chef Infra Server is not able to communicate to the Chef Automate data-collector endpoint `ssh` to the Automate HA Chef Infra Server, and get token and `automate-lb-url` from the config.
+Run `chef-automate config show` to get the config.

 ```cmd
   export endpoint="AUTOMATE LB URL"